nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 @line 10: defines a constant GA_ID which is ga (the config's one) or false if ga is null

-@line11: it resturns the google analytics id
+@line11: it returns the google analytics id

 So this code just returns google analytics ID read from the configuration.